MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/move-resources.md

 1. Before the move, disable best practices assessment.
 2. Move the resource.
-3. Update the log analytics workspace with one from the new subscription and enable BPA.
+3. Update the log analytics workspace with one from the new subscription and enable best practices assessment.

-Moving to a different subscription requires manual reconfiguration with the above steps for all SQL Server instances impacted for SQL best practices analyzer.
+Moving to a different subscription requires manual reconfiguration with the above steps for all SQL Server instances impacted for SQL best practices assessment.